DorielRivalet/MHFZ_Overlay/docs/performance.md

 - Implement performance monitoring tools and frameworks that provide insights into key performance metrics.
 These tools can automatically collect data on metrics like response times, resource utilization, and throughput.

-- Set up a performance testing environment where you can run tests periodically to gather performance data.
+- Set up a performance testing environment where we can run tests periodically to gather performance data.

 - Use application performance management (APM) tools that offer real-time monitoring and analytics to track performance metrics and identify bottlenecks or areas for improvement.

-- Employ logging and instrumentation within your application code to capture relevant performance-related data, such as execution times, database query durations, and network latency.
+- Employ logging and instrumentation within the application code to capture relevant performance-related data, such as execution times, database query durations, and network latency.

 ### Reporting